vveisard/lab-timeline/WORK.md

+# STORY

+## TODO refactor TimeStatus to Math getRange(value) which returns (-2, -1, 0, 1, 2)

+## TODO refactor SectionTimeState.create to use getTimeStatus

 ---

-# STORY add more time properties to SectionTimeState
+# STORY

-## TODO

-- rightTime: time to the right, measured from the left bound. can be negative.
-- leftTime: time to the left, measured from the right bound. can be negative.
-- outTime: time towards the end bound. "remaining time". can be negative.
-## TODO implement getLeftTime and write tests

-## TODO implement getRightTime and write tests
+## TODO implement getOutTime and update tests

-## TODO implement getOutTime and write tests
+## TODO implement get

+---

+# STORY

+I want a "TimelineTimeState" struct will contain "value" and "direction"

+## TODO refactor all functions to take this

 ---

 # STORY